getsentry/seer/README.md

 You can run all tests with `make test`.

+### Running Individual Tests

 Make sure you have the test database running when running individual tests, do that via `docker compose up -d test-db`.

-To run a single test, use `pytest tests/path/to/test.py::test_name`.
+To run a single test, make sure you're in a shell, by doing `make shell`, and then run `pytest tests/path/to/test.py::test_name`.

 ### VCRs